Note:This Article is intended for:

 - Timestamp Synchronization

 - Generate hashes of files (MD5, various SHA's)

 Recommended for: Experienced users & Developers.

-FTPBox is an open source free FTP client. it's built to provide easy FTP-based file synchronization tool for normal users.
+FTPBox is an open-source free FTP client.
+It's built to provide an easy FTP-based file synchronization tool for normal users.
 It offers a desktop client for Windows and a Web-based client that allows the user to access his files from any computer anywhere.